ScooloV/bbpedia/docs/core_rules.md

 To attempt to interfere with a pass, an opposition player must be:

-« A Standing player that has not lost their Tackle Zone
+* A Standing player that has not lost their Tackle Zone

 (as described on page 26).

-« Occupying a square that is between the square
+* Occupying a square that is between the square

 occupied by the player performing the Pass action and the square in which the ball will land.

-« In a square that is at least partially beneath the range
+* In a square that is at least partially beneath the range

 ruler when placed as described above.

-If any opposition players are in a position to attempt to interfere with a pass, the coach of the opposing team nominates one to make the attempt and tests against their Agility, applying the following modifierrs to represent the difficculty of attempting to snatch the ball from the air:
+If any opposition players are in a position to attempt to interfere with a pass, the coach of the opposing team nominates one to make the attempt and tests against their Agility, applying the following modifiers to represent the difficculty of attempting to snatch the ball from the air:

-« If the player is attempting to interfere with an accurate
+* If the player is attempting to interfere with an accurate

-pass, apply a -3 modifierr.
+pass, apply a -3 modifier.

-« If the player is attempting to interfere with an
+* If the player is attempting to interfere with an

-inaccurate pass, apply a -2 modifierr.
+inaccurate pass, apply a -2 modifier.

-« If the player is attempting to interfere with a wildly
+* If the player is attempting to interfere with a wildly

-inaccurate pass, apply a -1 modifierr.
+inaccurate pass, apply a -1 modifier.

-« Apply an additional -1 modifierr if the player
+* Apply an additional -1 modifier if the player

 is being Marked.